 MSR’s bike helmet was more aerodynamic, and sans the rim to improve visibility for cyclists whose heads are down when pedaling.
-Larger venting holes offered extra cooling and a sweat band was removeable for washing.
+Larger venting holes offered extra cooling and a sweat band was removable for washing.
 The helmet retained the energy-absorbing wire connectors for impact protection.

 A glaring bright yellow, the helmets were hard to miss on Seattle streets.
 “There was a period of time when we saw one almost every day,” says Laura Penberthy in The History of Gear: MSR, Defying Tradition.

-The flashy helmets were loud declarations by the cycling community that safety was at the forefront of their now-protected minds.
+The flashy bike helmets were loud declarations by the cycling community that safety was at the forefront of their now-protected minds.
 In effect, MSR’s lids helped to popularize the use of bicycling helmets across the nation.

 MSR’s replacement program

 The positive response from climbers and cyclists reached MSR through letters of appreciation and stories of harrowing saves.
 “I crashed on the rocks—head first—and made 3 or 4 wild somersaults until my momentum was absorbed.
 Needless to say, without your helmet, I wouldn’t be here now.
 Keep up your good work in mountaineering safety.” wrote one appreciator from Palos Verdes, CA, in Dec.
 1974.

 In their ever-quest to research safety and improve the design, MSR announced it would replace without charge any MSR helmet that had been in an accident in exchange for the helmet and the story.
 Adventurers responded with delight.

 Bell tests MSR’s cycling helmet